-Our use of technology is altering the pathways in our brains in ways that scientists are just beginning to understand.
+Our use of technology in negotiation and in life is altering the pathways in our brains in ways that scientists are just beginning to understand.
 And research from outside the field of negotiation is identifying changes in behaviors, psychology, and emotions that are highly relevant to negotiation.
 According to Ebner, our use of technology is affecting our focus, empathy, and trust in ways that could require negotiation scholars to reconsider even bedrock beliefs about the field.

 In his book The Shallows: What the Internet Is Doing to Our Brains (W. W. Norton, 2011), journalist Nicholas Carr draws on neuroscientific research to argue that the way we use technology is impairing our ability to focus, learn, and think deeply.
 More than ever, we “multitask,” even as science shows that the human brain is incapable of focusing on more than one input at a time.
 Rather than reading text from start to finish, we scan it for key words and highlights, gathering just enough information to back up our arguments at a meeting or to tell an amusing anecdote at a dinner party.

-The very presence of technology can lessen our attention and empathy, Virginia Tech professor Shalini Misra and her colleagues found in a study called “The iPhone Effect.”
+The very presence of technology in negotiation and in life can lessen our attention and empathy, Virginia Tech professor Shalini Misra and her colleagues found in a study called “The iPhone Effect.”
 The researchers paired up 200 people, some of whom were already friends, and randomly assigned them to discuss either a casual or a meaningful topic for 10 minutes in a coffee shop.
 Research assistants monitored whether participants held their smartphones or put them on the table, or kept them out of sight.

 Analyzing the conversations, the researchers found that when a cell phone was in view, the quality of interactions suffered.
 Specifically, people who spoke to each other with a cell phone present reported less empathetic concern for one another and found the conversation less fulfilling, whether their topic was deep or shallow.
 The negative impact of a cell phone was even stronger on people who already knew each other.
 The researchers concluded that the mere presence of a smartphone can distract us from one another and make us miss subtle but important communication cues, such as facial expressions, eye contact, and changes in tone.